 What are you required to sample?

 Building owners are responsible for locating the presence and quantity of Presumed Asbestos Containing Materials (PACM) in buildings built before 1981.
 OSHA’s Presumptive Rule says that thermal system insulation (TSI) and sprayed-on or troweled-on surfacing material are considered.
-That means that if your pre-1981 building contains these materials, you’ll have to assume those materials contain regulated asbestos material, unless you can prove through an AHERA inspection or bulk sampling by a Certified Industrial Hygienist.
+That means that if your pre-1981 building contains these materials, you’ll have to assume those materials contain regulated asbestos material, unless you can prove otherwise through an AHERA inspection or bulk sampling by a Certified Industrial Hygienist.

 Building owners or contractors will also need to investigate other non-PACM materials to ensure compliance with OSHA worker protection requirements.
 Wallboard, gaskets, siding and roofing are common ACMs not covered by the Presumptive Rules.
 Wallboard is especially tricky because it can have ACM materials applied to it; this makes wallboard a key example of where sampling variance comes in.